tgarda/xchglogger/README.md

 ### Requirements

-- Monolog works with PHP 5.3 or above, and is also tested to work with HHVM.
+Xchg Logger works with PHP 5.3 or above.

 ### Author